 The estimation of resources and mineralization is a subjective process and the accuracy of any such estimates is a function of the quality of available data and of engineering and geological interpretation and judgment.
-No assurances can be given that the volume and grade of resources recovered and rates of production will not be less than anticipated.
+No assurances can be given that the volume and grade of resources recovered and rates of production will not be less than anticipated in the PFS, the Mineral Resource Estimate, the Mineral Reserve Estimate, or otherwise.

-The prices of Gold, Silver and other metals
+The prices of gold, silver and other metals